-With this year's Global Education Week taking place during COP27 in Egypt (check out our blog on COP26 and how it impacts education) the UN's global climate change conference, where world leaders will discuss the future of climate action, with a focus on collaborating for a cleaner, greener future.
+Last year's Global Education Week took place during COP27 in Egypt the UN's global climate change conference (check out our blog on COP26 and how it impacts education).
+COP is an international annual event where world leaders will discuss the future of climate action, with a focus on collaborating for a cleaner, greener future.
+This year, COP28 is due to start in the United Arab Emirates on the 1st of December - but you can keep tabs on the talks and events online.

-Global Education Week is an annual initiative grounded in promoting worldwide awareness of using global education systems as a tool for solidarity and meaningful change in various different areas.
+Global Education Week is an annual initiative grounded in promoting worldwide awareness of using global education systems as a tool for solidarity and meaningful change in different areas.
 The goal is to create a more sustainable, peaceful and equitable world.
+The theme this year focuses on "Peace for the Planet: A Planet for Peace".
+You can read more about how to get involved on their website here.

 Global education is a process of individual and collective growth which allows for transformation and self-transformation.
 It is a social practice, a permanent preparation for life, in which the acquisition of operative and emotional competencies for analysing and thinking critically about reality, empowers educators and learners to become active social agents.